soerenkoehler/go-simpson/README.md

   manually creating a release in the Github webapp.

 ### Artifact Version and Naming ###

+If MAINPACKAGE is not provided the basename of the current directory `./.` will be used.

 Release Type    | Artifact Name
 ----------------|-------------------------------------